SexChrLab/SCC-alignment/custom_config/README.md

 # Sample info table file

-As shown in the examples RNA_samples.csv and DNA_samples.csv, to run the custom config scripts, you must generate a comma separated file with no headers wherein each row contains:
+As in the provide example files `RNA_samples.csv` and `DNA_samples.csv`, to run the custom config scripts, you must generate a comma separated file with no headers wherein each row contains:

 1) Sample ID:  a string used to identify a specific sample
 2) Forward read fastq file: name of the file containing the forward reads for the sample